Understanding & Arresting Gum Disease

 If gum disease progresses without intervention, a patient may need surgery to remediate the disease and restore the mouth to good oral health.
 Typically, periodontists may perform four surgical treatments: pocket depth reduction, bone or tissue regeneration, crown lengthening, and/or soft tissue grafts.
 All of these procedures may improve your chances of keeping your teeth for life.

-If you have further questions about gum disease and current treatments, please contact our office for a consultation.
+If you have further questions about gum disease and current treatments, please contact James G. Mace DDS in Washington, Missouri for a consultation.